tedmiston/docker-tool-mixins/README.md

 l  # lint
 ```

+For development convenience, you can chain aliases like `b && r`.

 To list all available aliases: `./alias_list.sh`

 To add a new tool, look at an already configured tool in `/tools`.
 A minimal example is `curl`.
 Some fancier examples are `bats` and `shellcheck`.